status-im/keycard-site/source/docs/apdu/index.md

 ## Version

-This documentation is at version 3.0.
+This documentation reflects version 3.1 of the applet.

 ## Conventions